livingsocial/bundler-patch/README.md

     $ bundle patch

-"Conservatively" means it will sort all available versions to prefer the latest releases from the current version, then the latest minor releases and then the latest major releases.
+"Conservatively" means it will sort all available versions to prefer the latest patch releases from the current version, then the latest minor releases and then the latest major releases.

 "Prefer" means that no available versions are removed from consideration*, to help ensure a suitable dependency graph can be reconciled.
 This does mean some gems cannot be upgraded or may be upgraded to unexpected versions.
 NOTE: There is a `--strict_updates` option which _will_ remove versions from consideration, see below.

 _*That's a white-lie. bundler-patch will actually remove from consideration any versions older than the currently locked version, which `bundle update`